The University of New Mexico’s

 I am also aware that those of you that haven’t read the blogs have no idea who Pailin is.
 My apologies to her and to you.
 Time is short and I’m constantly behind on everything that I must deliver to this website/blog and to the publishers that kindly buy my work.
 Below is one of my favorite images from her introduction to the American West (and if all goes well, someday she and I will live in New Mexico, … and if not in a far-off land of sand, surf, mild temperatures, and endless blue skies (don’t ask).

-Just so you know, when there is time Pailin will be introduced to you on the website.
+Just so you know, Pailin now has a larger presence on the website.